 Great Smoky Mountains Tennessee, USA Travel Guide

 Summer (June-August) temperatures typically range from 60-90°F (15-32°C).
 Lower elevations can be hot and humid, while higher elevations are often 10-20°F cooler.
 Afternoon thunderstorms are common.
 Fall (September-November) sees temperatures ranging from 30-70°F (-1-21°C), with lower precipitation and crisp air.
 Peak fall foliage typically occurs from mid-October to early November.
-Winter (December-February) temperatures are 20-50°F (-6-10°C), with snow and ice common at higher elevations, leading to road closures.
+Winter (December-February) temperatures are 20-50°F (-6-10°C), with snow and ice common at higher elevations, leading to road blocks.

 Elevation makes an impact: Temperatures vary by 10-20°F (5-11°C) from lowlands to peaks.
 Weather at higher elevations is often unpredictable.
 Fog often creates the "Smoky" name but can reduce visibility.
 Snow and Ice are common in winter above 3,000 feet, closing roads.
-Flash Floods may occur after heavy rains; avoid low-lying areas.
+Sudden Floods may occur after heavy rains; avoid low-lying areas.
 Wildfires increase risk during dry periods, leading to closures.

 Always pack layers, no matter the season.
 Mountain weather changes quickly, and temperatures vary greatly from low to high elevations.
 A Waterproof jacket is a wise addition to your bag.